 Securing Communication using 3rd Party Certificates

 Every Enterprise has the necessity to encrypt the data which traverses the internet.
 Using secured communication has not proved to be the most secure way to transmit corporate data, so enterprises have gone a step ahead to get specific third party certificates like SSL, PFX etc. These third party certificates ensures that the corporate data is encrypted in such a way, that only the recipient who owns the certificate can decrypt it.
-Desktop Central supports using SSL and PFX certificates.
-Adding these certificates to Desktop Central will secure the communication between the Desktop Central server, managed computers and mobile devices.
+Remote Access Plus supports using SSL and PFX certificates.
+Adding these certificates to Remote Access Plus will secure the communication between the Remote Access Plus server and computers managed.

-This certificate is valid for a specified term.
-If the certificate expires, then the communication between the Desktop Central agent and the server will no longer be secure.
-You will not be able to manage any mobile devices, till you renew the certificates and upload it in the Desktop Central server.
+Note: This certificate is valid for a specified term.
+If the certificate expires, then the communication between the Remote Access Plus agent and the server will no longer be secure.

 Follow the steps mentioned below to create/renew and upload 3rd Party Certificates:

 - Create CSR and Key Files

 - Submit the CSR to a Certificate Authority (CA) to Obtain a CA Signed Certificate

 - Upload the 3rd party Certificates to Remote Access Manager.

 To create CSR and Key files, follow the steps mentioned below:

 - Open command prompt in administrator mode and navigate to <Remote_Access_Plus_Home>/apache/bin